pga2rn/IB-DTM_framework/docs/types/vehicles.md

 Each vehicle is being described as follow:

-1. Id: unique id to identify the each vehicle
+1. **Id**: unique id to identify the each vehicle
-2. Position: indicate the location of the vehicle right now
+2. **Position**: indicate the location of the vehicle right now
-3. VehicleStatus: active, if the vehicle is on the map, or otherwise, inactive
+3. **VehicleStatus**: active, if the vehicle is on the map, or otherwise, inactive
-4. LastMovementDirection: record the direction of the vehicle's last maneuvering
+4. **LastMovementDirection**: record the direction of the vehicle's last maneuvering

 ## Moving Logic